DevExpress-Examples/dashboard-blazor-server-localization/readme.md

 - Translate UI element captions to a different language: dialog boxes, buttons, menu items, error messages, and so on (localization).
 - Format numbers, dates, and currencies according to specific culture settings (globalization).

 The app uses **satellite resource assemblies** to localize the Dashboard component.
+You can obtain localized resources from our [Localization Service](https://docs.devexpress.com/LocalizationService/16235/localization-service).

 A custom [CultureSelector](./CS/BlazorDashboardApp/Components/CultureSelector.razor) UI component is implemented to allow users to change the culture at runtime.
 The app saves the current culture in a cookie.